MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Remove-SPOMultiGeoCompanyAllowedDataLocation.md

 ## SYNOPSIS

-Use this cmdlet to remove a multi geo allowed locations.
+Use this cmdlet to remove a multi geo allowed location.

 ## SYNTAX